 If your corn plants are turning red its too late to reverse it this season, consider it a lesson for subsequent seasons.

-Inadeqaute pollination is the primary reason this occurs.
-Corn is wind pollinated so you can’t blame this one on the honey bees.
+Inadequate pollination is the primary reason this occurs.
+Corn is wind-pollinated so you can’t blame this one on the honey bees.
 Environmental stress factors are the cause.

-There is a disease known as kernel red streak, but that only effects the color of the kernels not their development, it does not cause kernel abortion.
+There is a disease known as kernel red streak, but that only affects the color of the kernels, not their development, it does not cause kernel abortion.